jurgen-kluft/go-qmk-keymap/README.md

 # keymap formatting for .c qmk files

 This utility can format a ``keymap.c`` file and particularly the keymap array with LAYOUT's.
-Adding your supported keyboard in the configuration file makes sure this utility can work with any keyboard layout.
+Adding configuration local to this file ensures this utility can work with any keyboard layout.

 ## keymap viz, aka ascii-art